 #4.
 Rainbow Fin Co.

 The Rainbow fin is almost similar to Future fins but has smaller fin boxes.
 Only a small area of the base will fit in the box, and the design has a similarity to a rainbow.
-Some Rainbow fin products can fit into FCS and Future, which makes it versatile compared to other box types.
+Some Rainbow fin products can fit into FCS and Future, which makes them versatile compared to other box types.

 #5.
 Longboard Fins